Student Responsibility for Completion of Requirements

 Upper-division Writing Proficiency Requirement

 Upper-division writing proficiency courses emphasize research and writing.
 In writing proficiency courses, students learn the writing style and conventions of their disciplines, as well as the techniques for integrating evidence into scholarly papers.
-Writing proficiency courses are listed in the online Timetable of Classes.
+Writing proficiency courses are listed in Browse Classes.

 Students unable to enroll in designated WP courses may be able to satisfy the requirement, with faculty endorsement, by submitting an “Alternative Writing Proficiency Course Agreement” through the Writing Instruction Support Program.

 Writing Proficiency Points Fulfilling the Upper-division Writing Proficiency Requirements

 ||Credits of course

 General University Requirements (GURs) at Western Washington University